Waterpower Week in Washington Reimagined; Conference Program Released

 NHA thanks our sponsors:

-During the week of May 8, 2023, the waterpower community – both those working in the industry and those affecting the industry — will gather in Washington, D.C., to focus on policy, regulation, legislation, and wholesale electricity markets related to conventional hydropower, pumped storage, and marine energy.
+During the week of March 11, 2024, the water power community – both those working in the industry and those affecting the industry – will gather in Washington, D.C., to focus on policy, regulation, legislation, and wholesale electricity markets related to conventional hydropower, pumped storage, and marine energy.

-The Waterpower Week in Washington conference, May 8 – 10, 2023, at the Capital Hilton Hotel, is owned and organized by the National Hydropower Association (NHA) and is being supported by more than a dozen industry organizations.
-Registration is open, with “early bird” discounts available until March 10.
+The Waterpower Week in Washington conference, March 13 – 15, 2024, at the Capital Hilton Hotel, is owned and organized by the National Hydropower Association (NHA).
+Registration is open, with “early bird” discounts available until February 2, 2024.

-And, for industry, it’s a time to advocate for waterpower on Capitol Hill, with government agencies, and in front of Administration officials.
+For the industry, it’s a time to advocate for water power on Capitol Hill, with government agencies, and in front of Administration officials.

 HOW IS WATERPOWER WEEK DIFFERENT THAN CLEAN CURRENTS?